kairos-io/kairos-docs/content/en/docs/Reference/build-from-scratch.md

 ## Prerequisites

 To follow the steps below, you'll need to have Docker or a container engine installed on your local machine.
 Additionally, note that the steps have been tested on Linux but should also work in other environments.

+The base OS used as an example in this document is Fedora 38.
+However, the steps should work with any other OS as well.
+The OS should meet the following requirements:

+- Use `systemd` (`openRC` is currently not supported, [but in the roadmap](https://github.com/kairos-io/kairos/issues/653))
+- Use `grub` as bootloader
+- If the system will use EFI, the kernel needs to have enabled the `CONFIG_EFI_STUB` option ( see: https://docs.kernel.org/admin-guide/efi-stub.html)

 If you encounter any issues, please feel free to open up issues and help us improve the Documentation!

 ## Build a container image